Kau Kau: History

 Chefs and spouses Brandon and Tracee Hirahara launched Kau Kau as a pop-up restaurant at Little Griddle in September 2021.
 Kau Kau has been a vendor at the Portland Night Market and the Oregon AAPI Food and Wine Fest.
 In 2023, food from Kau Kau was featured in a wine tasting fundrasier at Korean restaurant Han Oak with proceeds benefitting the Hawaii Community Foundation to aid victims of the 2023 Hawaii wildfires.

 In March 2024, the business announced plans to start a dinner residency at Little Griddle in April.
 In January 2025, Kau Kau's owners announced plans to move into the brick and mortar space on Alberta Street in northeast Portland that previously housed Baba's Mediterranean Grill.
 The couple had hoped to open in February.
 The restaurant was slated to open on March 13.
 The Hiraharas planned to launch dinner service in May 2025.
+The business participated in Portland's first Fried Chicken Week in 2025.

 Reception

 Fodor's has included Kau Kau in a list of the fifteen best restaurants in Portland.
 In 2025, Jordan Michelman of Portland Monthly recommended, "Be generous with the chile pepper water and leave your preconceptions around Hawaiian cuisine where they belong, which is back outside on the street."
+Alex Frane included the business in Portland Monthlys 2025 list of restaurant opening that defined the city in 2025.
+The Oregonians Michael Russell included Kau Kau in a 2025 list of Portland's ten best new restaurants.
+He also included the chicken katsu curry in The Oregonians list of Portland's 25 best dishes of 2025.